Transition to Kindergarten

 - Tips for Gross Motor (English and Español): This one-pager lists age-appropriate activities to further develop your child’s control over small body parts, such as hands and fingers.
 This is commonly referred to as fine motor skills and helps your child with everyday activities such as walking, jumping and standing.

-- Tips for Fine Motor: This one-pager lists age-appropriate activities to further develop your child’s control over large body parts, such as arms and legs.
+- Tips for Fine Motor (English and Español): This one-pager lists age-appropriate activities to further develop your child’s control over large body parts, such as arms and legs.
 This is commonly referred to as gross motor skills and helps your child with everyday activities such as eating, writing and drawing.

 - How Families Promote Literacy (English and Español): This infographic includes seven ways families support literacy development for young children.

-- Practice Guides for Parents (English and Español): The Center for Early Literacy Learning developed guides that can be used by families to provide their infants, toddlers or preschoolers fun and exciting literacy learning experiences and opportunities.
+- Practice Guides for Parents: The Center for Early Literacy Learning developed guides that can be used by families to provide their infants, toddlers or preschoolers fun and exciting literacy learning experiences and opportunities.
+Guides: Literacy Learning Experiences, Drawing and Writing, Letters and Spelling, Rhymes and Sound Awareness, Reading and Storytelling, Talking and Listening.

 - Summer Transition Ideas: This site provides activities and ideas to engage children in everyday activities to support readiness for kindergarten while shopping, cooking, playing, etc.

-Ready Freddy Calendar Year 2021-2022 This calendar provides fun activities for families to support children’s learning at home and preparing for kindergarten.
+DEL Transition to Kindergarten Activity Calendar (Under Construction, it will be available in Spanish and Haitian Creole): This calendar provides fun activities for families to support children’s learning at home and preparing for kindergarten.
+This calendar is recommended to be used beginning December 1st, 2022, through July 31st, 2023.

 Get Ready for Kindergarten!
-Activity Calendar: This calendar provides activities to facilitate strong connections between families and schools while helping children prepare for kindergarten.
+Activity Calendar (English and Español): This calendar provides activities to facilitate strong connections between families and schools while helping children prepare for kindergarten.

 Teaching Your Child to Become Independent with Daily Routines: This resource provides tips for families to help children learn how to become more independent with daily routines.